3D helical CT Reconstruction with a Memory Efficient Learned Primal-Dual Architecture: Method

-Although it is theoretically possible to use all available data, training with only 3 subsets on GeForce RTX 3090 takes around 2 weeks and increasing the number subsets increases the training time accordingly.
-We hypothesise that this limited training is sufficient for the neural networks to generalize to the case with more subsets.
-This assumption is checked empirically in \cref{fig:RMSE_slice_wise}.
-We refer further in text to this method as \ac{iLPDh}$_3$.
+We hypothesise that this limited training is sufficient for the \ac{LPDh} to generalize to the case with more sections.
+This assumption is checked empirically in \cref{subsec:ablation}.

-Apart from \ac{iLPDh}$_3$, we consider also \ac{iLPDh}$_1$, an \ac{iLPDh} method trained on a single subset (a single pair of a data chunk and a corresponding image sub-volume).
-As expected, \ac{iLPDh}$_1$ does not generalize well and therefore we do not report performance metrics for it in \cref{subsec:results}.
-However, we also consider a `gluing' strategy (abbreviated as g-\ac{iLPDh}$_1$) where we apply \ac{iLPDh}$_1$ on each subset independently, then we combine the obtained reconstructions by computing a weighted average, where a weight for each slice in a sub-volume depends on the distance of this slice to the center of the sub-volume.
-Further the slice is from the center, the smaller its weight is.
-More precisely, let denote the center of each sub-volume along the rotation axis by $z_c^j$ and its thickness by $z_t^j$.
-Then, the reconstruction $\estim{\signal}_z$ of 2D slice $\signal_z$ is obtained from the independently reconstructed sub-volumes $\estim{\signal}_z^j$ as follows:
+An alternative strategy is to apply the method in a ``sliding window'' manner using the same number of sections as it was trained for.
+To combine the obtained reconstructions, we compute a weighted average, where a weight for each slice in a sub-volume depends on the distance of this slice to the center of the sub-volume.
+The further the slice is from the center, the smaller its weight is.
+More precisely, let us denote the center along the rotation axis of the reconstructed sub-volume with index $q$ by $z_c^q$ and its thickness by $z_t^q$.
+Then, the reconstruction $\estim{\signal}_z$ of the 2D slice $\signal_z$ is obtained from the independently reconstructed sub-volumes $\estim{\signal}_z^q = \RecOp_{\theta}\bigl(\ProjOp_{\DataSpace^{(q:q+\nlaps)}}(\data)\bigr)$ for $q = 1, \dots, \NumBlocks -\nlaps$ as follows: